Some influencers spark backlash after using protests as backdrop for their content - KEYT | KCOY

 “Influencer culture is so pervasive now,” Lorenz said in a phone interview.
 “Everyone is trying to capture their experiences and communicate their feelings about this very fraught subject and racism in general.”

-“This woman obviously missed the mark but a lot of people do this kind of stuff,” Lorenz said, referring to Shettsel.
+“This woman obviously missed the mark but a lot of people do this kind of stuff,” Lorenz said, referring to Schatzel.

 A notable example of another influencer turning the demonstrations into an excuse to promote themselves involved one of YouTube’s biggest stars.